Soneso/as-soroban-sdk/README.md

 ## Using as-bignum for working with big numbers

 If you need arithmetic and binary operations for working with big numbers such as {i,u}128 or {i,u}256 then there are some possibilities.
-On the one hand there will probably be host functions for them starting from soroban preview 10.
-Furthermore we have implemented a couple of functions into this SDK.
+On the one hand there are host functions available for working with {i,u}256 (see [env.ts](https://github.com/Soneso/as-soroban-sdk/blob/main/lib/env.ts)).
+Furthermore we have implemented a couple of functions for working with {i,u}128 into this SDK.
 But the functions from the SDK are limited, work only for positive {i,u}128 and will probably be removed soon.

-A better option is to use the library [as-bignum](https://github.com/MaxGraey/as-bignum/tree/master).
+A better option for working with {i,u}128 is to use the library [as-bignum](https://github.com/MaxGraey/as-bignum/tree/master).
 However, it does not work with soroban right away, because some functions throw errors, which leads to an import statement in the compiled wasm code, which in turn is not accepted by the Soroban VM:

 ```
 // wat representation